Fun Pier: The Morey's Era

 The pier is currently owned by Morey's Piers.
 The Morey's renamed it to Wild Wheels in the 90's and in 2006 it was once again renamed Adventure Pier.

 Former rides

-The pier has had many ride which includes a Helicopter launch, the Cinema 180, a bungee jump, a 4D theater, the Jersey Junkyard, and a small carousel from Chance Rides.
+The pier has had many ride which includes a Helicopter launch, the Cinema 180, a bungee jump, a 4D theater, the Jersey Junkyard, a boat tag game, and a small carousel from Chance Rides.